Zhangmochen-zmc/methylation_deconvolution_benchmark/script/deconvolution/CelFEER/readme.md

 ### Step 4: Deconvolution (`decon.py`)

-Run `decon.py` (celfeer.py in CelFEER) using your prepared bulk RNA-seq data and the signature matrix generated in the previous step.
+Run `decon.py` (celfeer.py in CelFEER) using methylation data and the signature matrix generated in the previous step.

 ```bash
 python decon.py